smullins7/code-examples/blog-site/backend/README.md

 ```

 You can verify the script looks correct.
 When the application starts up, database migrations will run automatically to apply those changes.

-## Exercises

-The following are small tasks/problems to get familiar with this project:

- - Add `updated_at` timestamps to posts and comments.
-This will involve a database migration and code change
- - When returning a post via `/posts` or `/posts/<post-id>`, add an attribute in the JSON response for the number of comments instead of all the comments themselves
- - Replace the existing delete functionality with "soft deletes"